Wife of Pennsylvania's Lt. Governor called racist slur at grocery store

 “I ran to the local grocery store and was met by and verbally assaulted by this woman who repeatedly told me I do not belong here,” she wrote on Twitter.

 Fetterman is a Brazilian immigrant who was formerly undocumented.
-In the short video she posted of part of the incident, an unidentified woman is seen pulling down her mask in a parking lot and calling Fetterman the n-word.
+In the short video she posted of part of the incident, an unidentified woman is seeing pulling down her mask in a parking lot and calling her the n-word.
 Fetterman recorded the moment from inside her car, but said the attack began inside the store after the woman recognized her.

 “She said, ‘There’s that n-word that Fetterman married.
 You don’t belong here.
 No one wants you here.
 You don’t belong here,’” Fetterman told The Washington Post.
 “The fact that she was so comfortable and bold to just do it to my face with an audience...that was really scary.”